jonathanbgjo/sleeper-summary/week_5_report.md

-# SupDawg Week 5 Recap: The Weekend Warriors
+# SupDawg League Week 5 Recap

-**Manager of the Week**: ***Jewmarr Chase*** swoops in with 209.69 points!
-If their performance was a movie, it would be *Gone with the Wind*—a total blowout that left their opponent in the dust.

-**Biggest Blowout**: The aforementioned Jewmarr Chase achieved a comfortable victory over **Herbert Fully Loaded** (171.93) by nearly *38 points*.
-Perhaps Herbert should consult with their namesake for a reboot.

-**Heartbreaker**: **LISAN** put up a respectable 143.62 but fell to **For Love or the Chase?** (156.97).
-Just when they thought they had a shot, Cooper Rush said, “Not today!”
-Guess who got benched by the fantasy gods?

-**Bench Oops**: The sad story of **Warrening, Bowers** features Jacory Croskey-Merritt, who racked up 29 points while sitting on the bench.
-Meanwhile, a certain starter only managed a weak 7.08.
-Oof, that’s what we call a benching faux pas!

-**Trade Fallout**: What’s this?
-Spencer Rattler (sent to **Jewmarr Chase**) submits a fine performance with 21.53 points!
-Who said trades are just paperwork?
-Someone’s prepping for a LinkedIn endorsement!

-**Waiver Gem**: Early bird gets the worm! **Cardiac Cats Are Back** snagged the Pittsburgh Steelers from waivers just in time.
-Talk about a power move!

-With Week 6 looming, will *In Goff We Trust* finally break into the win column, or do they need a fantasy exorcist?
-Stay tuned!
+Welcome back, SupDawgers!
+Week 5 was a whirlwind of touchdowns, bench blunders, and copious amounts of fantasy anguish.
+Let's dive into the highlights, lowlights, and all the right bites!

+## **Manager of the Week: Jewmarr Chase**
+With a staggering **209.69 points**, Jewmarr Chase put the league on notice.
+If you were wondering where the point factory is located, it’s right here!
+Matthew Stafford tossed a juicy **35.11 points** while Jonathan Taylor galloped to **31.6**, leaving his competition in the dust.

+## **Biggest Blowout: Jewmarr Chase vs. Herbert Fully Loaded**
+In a tale of two teams, Jewmarr Chase obliterated Herbert Fully Loaded, outscoring them **209.69 to 171.93**.
+Ouch!
+It wasn't even close—the only suspense was whether Herbert's squad would break 150 points.
+Spoiler: They didn't.

+## **Heartbreaker: For Love or the Chase?**
+For those who spent their weekend glued to **For Love or the Chase?**’s match, it was a rollercoaster of emotions.
+Rhamondre Stevenson had a decent showing with **14.3 points**, but the team still crumbled to my gochu is dak dak, who edged them out **146.47 to 156.97**.
+Cue the sad music!

+## **Bench Oops: Warrening, Bowers**
+Warrening, Bowers had a big “what if” moment as they decided to bench Jacory Croskey-Merritt, who racked up **29 points**.
+Just a gentle reminder that having a quarterback is cool, but having someone who scores is cooler!

+## **Trade Fallout: For Love or the Chase?**
+In a twist of fate, Kareem Hunt scored **Kareem Hunt-sized** points for chAmi after being picked up off waivers.
+Not quite the trade of the century, but hey, he didn't hurt them, right?

+## **Waiver Gem: Cardiac Cats Are Back**
+The waivers kicked in nicely for the Cardiac Cats as they picked up the Pittsburgh Steelers' defense.
+They turned out to be a solid choice, bringing in more than just a conservative paycheck to the squad.

+So there you have it—week 5's hits, misses, and the metric tons of fantasy dramatics we love to see.
+Until next week, keep those trade offers coming and remember: wait, do you really need that second tight end? 🏈